TheAryan77/soyabean_api/README.md

 python app/main.py
 ```

-## Deployment
+## Deployment on Render

+1. Create a new Web Service on Render
+2. Connect your GitHub repository
+3. Use the following settings:
+   - **Environment**: Python 3.9
+   - **Build Command**: `pip install -r requirements.txt`
+   - **Start Command**: `gunicorn app.main:app`
+   - **Plan**: Choose an appropriate plan (at least 512MB RAM recommended)

-This application is configured to be deployed on Render.
-The deployment process will:
+The deployment will:
 1. Automatically download the model from Google Drive
 2. Install all required dependencies
 3. Start the server using gunicorn

 ## API Endpoints

+- `GET /` - Home endpoint, shows API status and available endpoints
+- `GET /health` - Health check endpoint
-- `POST /predict`: Upload an image to get disease prediction
+- `POST /predict` - Upload an image to get disease prediction
   - Request: Form data with 'file' field containing the image
-  - Response: JSON with prediction results
+  - Response: JSON with prediction results and confidence scores

+## CORS Support

+The API supports Cross-Origin Resource Sharing (CORS) and can be accessed from any domain.

+## Error Handling

+The API includes proper error handling for:
+- 400 Bad Request - Invalid input or missing files
+- 500 Internal Server Error - Server-side issues

+## Environment Variables

+No additional environment variables are required.
+The server automatically uses the PORT provided by Render.

 ## Android Integration